woojiahao/tp/docs/team/sp4ce-cowboy.md

 * **Filter Transactions**: [PRs: [#130](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/130)]
   * **What it was:** Intended to complement the Fuzzy-Find transaction feature.
 While the Fuzzy-Find acted like a logical `OR` amongst keywords, Filter was intended to act as a logical `AND`, a direct inverse analogue.
-  * **Motivation for Implementation:** Combined with the Fuzzy-Find feature, the user would have maximum control over the scope of transactions to search.
-Combined with the Rolling Balance Indicator, the user would be able to tabulate total expenses for any conceivable combination of transaction properties. **Justification for Removal:** Same as Fuzzy-Find.
+  **Motivation for Implementation:** Combined with the Fuzzy-Find feature, the user would have maximum control over the scope of transactions to search.
+Combined with the Rolling Balance Indicator, the user would be able to tabulate total expenses for any conceivable combination of transaction properties.
+  **Justification for Removal:** Same as Fuzzy-Find.
   Both features were simplified and integrated into the existing Find Command.
 [PR: [#138](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/138)]

 **Documentation**
 * User Guide:
-  * Added documentation for Delete, Clear, Reset, Find, Get, Help
+  * Added documentation for own features (Delete, Clear, Reset, Find, Get, Help)
   * UI Features and Overview of UI
 * Developer Guide:
   * Migrated details of the DG from an external source (G Docs) and consolidated them in GitHub.